Axpers/Axpers/README.md

 # 👋 Welcome to my profile !

 ## About me
-I am interested in developing useful applications that make people's lives easier.
+I'm passionate about developing and breaking applications.

-Passionate about NodeJS back-end development, I'm looking to keep improving and discovering new horizons.
+Interested in NodeJS back-end development, I'm looking to keep improving and discovering new horizons.